anishbaag77777/azure-data_factory-etl-project/README.md

-**Azure Data Factory ETL Pipeline – Data Migration Project**
+# **Azure Data Factory ETL Pipeline – Data Migration Project**

-**Overview**
+# **Overview**
 This project demonstrates a metadata-driven ETL pipeline built using Azure Data Factory to migrate multiple restaurant sales datasets from Azure Data Lake to SQL Server.The pipeline is designed to be dynamic, reusable, and scalable, avoiding hardcoded values by leveraging metadata and parameterization.

-**Objective**
+# **Objective**
+The goal of this project is to build a dynamic and scalable ETL pipeline that:

-Automate ingestion of multiple files from Azure Data Lake Dynamically process files using a single pipeline
+• Reads multiple restaurant sales files from Azure Data Lake

+• Processes them using a single reusable pipeline

-Load data into SQL Server tables
+• Loads data into SQL Server tables dynamically

-Reduce manual effort and improve scalability
+• Eliminates hardcoding using metadata-driven design

 Azure Data Lake → Azure Data Factory → SQL Server
                      →